What Does an Infectious Disease Doctor Do?

-An infectious disease physician is a doctor who specialises in the various infections that can affect the human body.
-An infectious disease physician may also be known as an ID physician.
+An infectious disease doctor is a physician who specialises in the various infections that can affect the human body.
+An infectious disease doctor may also be known as an ID physician.
 There is a great deal of overlap with microbiologists who specialise in infections as well, although ID physicians tend to focus more clinically.

 - Bacterial infections

 - Public health

 - HIV / AIDS

 - Blood tests

 - Microscopy, Cultures and Sensitivity of blood, sputum, urine, stool, joint fluid, wound swabs, cerebrospinal fluid etc

 - Imaging including X-Rays, CT scans, ultrasound and MRI scans.